-Let’s dive straight into the list.
+Let's dive straight into the list.
 Remember, as always I have personally visited and photographed all of the waterfalls on this list.
-Also, above each image is a link to separate posts which go into more detail about each waterfall including information on how to get there, as well as more photos.
+Also, above each image is a link to separate posts that go into more detail about each waterfall including information on how to get there, as well as more photos.

 Furthermore, at the bottom of this post, you will find a short waterfall resource guide.
 This includes the best Tasmanian waterfall tours, tips on how to get around independently, which seasons to visit, where to stay, what to pack and more!

 1. Montezuma Falls

-After visiting dozens of incredible waterfalls, Montezuma Falls list is my personal pick for the best waterfall in Tasmania.
-Montezuma Falls is a giant, multi-tiered 104 metre waterfall located approximately 2-kilometres south of Rosebury in Tasmania’s wild west.
+After visiting dozens of incredible waterfalls, Montezuma Falls is my personal pick for the best waterfall in Tasmania.
+Montezuma Falls is a giant, multi-tiered 104-metre waterfall located approximately 2-kilometres south of Rosebury in Tasmania's wild west.

 The hike to Montezuma takes roughly 1.5 hours and is incredibly scenic.
 Along the way, you'll follow a historic mining route featuring old wooden bridges, carved-out mining tunnels and an epic suspension bridge.

 2. Philosopher Falls

-Philosopher Falls is my personal favourite waterfall in Tasmania.
+Philosopher Falls is easily one of the most beautiful waterfalls in Tasmania.
 This two-tiered waterfall plunges down a steep temperate rainforest gorge that is a prime example of the world-renowned Tarkine Rainforest.

 The track to Philosopher Falls has also recently been upgraded, making this one of the easiest rainforest waterfall hikes in the region.
-The walk to the waterfall is incredible beautiful and in my opinion worth a visit in and of itself.
+The walk to the waterfall is incredibly beautiful and in my opinion worth a visit in and of itself.

 3. Hogarth Falls

 For those visiting Tasmania's Strahan and Western Wilds, I highly recommend a stop at Hogarth Falls.
 This is perhaps one of the most easily-accessible natural waterfalls on this list and is reachable on foot from Strahan Harbour.